 When does the day begin and end?

-Instruction begins at 9:00 am and ends at 4:30 pm, but you may drop off your child as early as 8:30 am and pick up as late as 5:00 pm.
-There is no extra charge for this supervised before-care and after-care.
+Instruction begins at 9:00 am and ends at 4:00 pm, but you may drop off your child as early as 8:30 am and pick up as late as 4:30 pm.

 What do campers do during the day?